 In today’s post, I am going to share how to patch a textured or popcorn ceiling without having to scrape or resurface the entire ceiling…

-Not wanting to spend the extra money on supplies to cover the textured ceilings and hoping to avoid the mess of scraping them, we needed to figure out how to patch the ceiling so that there wasn’t an obvious smooth spot once we applied a few fresh coats of sheetrock mud to the area where the old wall met the ceiling.
+Not wanting to spend the extra money on supplies to cover the textured ceilings and hoping to avoid the mess of scraping them, we needed to figure out how to patch the damaged area of the ceiling so that there wasn’t an obvious smooth spot once we applied a few fresh coats of sheetrock mud to the area where the old wall used to be.

 Many of you are probably wondering why the hell we chose not to do something about our dated ceilings , and here was our logic at the time:

 1. I was weary of covering the bathroom ceilings with a wood surface (like we did years ago in my dining room) which may not fare so well in a steamy shower.